 Uganda, the "pearl of Africa," is among the best safari destinations, with beautiful forest national parks and savannah that allow unique wildlife animals to coexist in their natural habitat.
 The "big five" animals of East Africa can be found in Queen Elizabeth National Park, Kidepo Valley National Park, and Murchison Falls National Park, where they can be easily hunted and found food.

 Uganda wildlife animals that are captivated are in the zoo and Uganda wildlife education center.
-Some Uganda wildlife animals are also found in their natural environment that is protected and conserved by the Uganda wildlife authority, a governmental body that is in charge of tourism and wildlife in Uganda.
+Some Uganda wildlife animals are also found in their natural environment, which is protected and conserved by the Uganda Wildlife Authority, a governmental body that is in charge of tourism and wildlife in Uganda.

 Uganda’s national parks have unique flora and fauna, forest vegetation cover, and savannah that boost animal behavior and habitats in the jungle.